-• Nursing skills lab hours include day, evenings and weekend hours which are posted in the Nursing department.
+a.
+Nursing skills lab hours include evenings and weekend hours which are posted within the Department of Nursing.
 A college laboratory technician (CLT) is available to assist the student in fulfilling assignments (lab availability, supplies, etc.).
-Independent skills practice is available via referral, by appointment and walk-in within specified hours.
-Small group demonstrations, and review are also available as part of the academic program.
+Independent skills practice is available via referral, by appointment and walk-in (within specified hours).

-Students are expected to;
+Students are expected to:

-- Attend regularly scheduled skills lab - Practice on own time in the skills and computer laboratories.
-Satisfactory completion of psychomotor skills in the laboratory is required before a student can be permitted to go into the clinical practice setting.
-Skills lab policies must be adhered to as described below: - Skills lab grade is pass or fail - Adhere to lab hours as posted. - Wear lab coats while in the skills lab at all times. - Students will not wear high heeled or open toed shoes, hats, caps, jewelry, etc. The skills lab is a professional nursing environment.
-At times students will be required to wear their uniforms. - Tardiness is not permitted. - As classes are scheduled in the lab, students are required to make appointments for
+- b.
+Attend regularly scheduled skills lab; - c.
+Practice on own time in the skills.
+Satisfactory completion of psychomotor skills in the laboratory is required before a student can be permitted to go into the clinical practice setting. - d.
+Skills lab grade is pass or fail - e.
+Adhere to lab hours as posted; - f.
+Wear lab coats while in the skills lab at all times; - g.
+Students will not wear high heeled or open toed shoes, hats, caps, jewelry, etc. The skills lab is a professional nursing environment.
+At times students will be required to wear their uniforms. - h.
+Tardiness is not permitted - i.
+As classes are scheduled in the lab, students are required to make appointments for independent practice sessions with CLT for use of labs; - j.
+Nursing faculty have reserved time for teaching skills lab courses; - k.
+Independent practice is available during hours posted. - I. Students are required to leave the laboratory clean and orderly after practice; - m.
+Students are expected to sign attendance book each time they attend skills and computer lab.

-- independent practice sessions with CLT for use of labs. - Nursing faculty have reserved time for teaching skills lab courses. - Studying is not permitted in the skills labs individually or in groups.
-Students who wish to study are encouraged to use the library, learning center, or other available areas. - Independent practice is available during hours posted. - Students are required to leave the laboratory clean and orderly after practice. - Students are expected to sign attendance book each time she/he attends skills and computer lab. - Students are to handle all equipment with care. - Eating, drinking, smoking or gum chewing is NOT permitted in any of the skills labs. - Cell phones must be turned off, placed on mute, or vibrate when in the skills or computer labs.
-Students are asked to leave the class if one wishes to take a call or place a call. - Children are not permitted in nursing classes or labs. - Clinical instructors may at times refer students to the skills lab for extra practice (see Referral Form) due to failure to perform a skill to the satisfaction of the instructor in the clinical setting.
+- n.
+Students are to handle all equipment with care. - o.
+Eating, drinking, smoking or gum chewing is NOT permitted in any of the skills labs. - p.
+Cell phones must be turned off, placed on mute or vibrate when in the skills or computer labs.
+Students are asked to leave the class if one wishes to take a call or place a call; - q.
+Children are not permitted in nursing classes or labs. - r.
+Clinical instructors may at times refer students to the skills lab for extra practice (see Referral Form) due to failure to perform a skill to the satisfaction of the instructor in the clinical setting.
 Students must abide by clinical instructor's referral by completing the assigned practice within the time period specified and returning the Referral Form to the clinical instructor.

 XXVIII.
-APPROXIMATE FEES/EXPENSES
+Approximate fees / Expenses

-Items Location / Approximate amount
+Items Location/Approximate amount

 Tuition and Fees CUNY Catalog

 Annual physical examination Varies depending on provider

-CPR certification BLS (AHA) \$90
+CPR certification BLS(AHA) \$90

 Uniform with emblem, Shoes, equipment \$200-\$250

-Nursing Textbooks \$1000-\$1200

-ATI Testing \$1050 (\$450 each semester)
+ATI Resources \$1500 (\$550 to 650 each semester)

 Castle branch (background/drug screen) \$131

 NCLEX Licensure Fee \$143

 NCLEX Examination Fee (Pearson Vue) \$200